mtgjson/mtgjson-website/CONTRIBUTING.md

 Because Vue backs this entire application we can interject some helpers in to Vue to be accessed in our components.

 ## jsonMustache.js/Landcycle
-This is a function we use to convert mustache templating inside JSON schemas to properly route between, fill in code data and make eternal links within our application schemas.
-It also keeps HTML out of the JSON.
+This is a JS class that allows JSON to take mustache variables such as `{{link@anchor-link-test@/anchor-link-href}}` (use `/` to make an internal link and use the `HTTP/S Protocol` for an external link) and `{{code@variable}}` (creating an inline-code style) and then intercepts the JSON in Vue to hydrate the data in to HTML of your choosing.
+On the website we mainly use this to change data links in to anchor tags that route to other documentation links to maintain our Single Page Application.

 ## Testing
 We use Jest and we do our best.